shannona/newwebsite/_posts/2021-02-01-RWOT-VSalon1.md

   - RWOT Salon 1
   - Privacy
 ---

+☑️ The first RWOT Virtual Salon ran on February 25, 2021.
+See [the report](/salons/decentralizedprivacy2021) for details.
+{: .notice--warning}

 Rebooting the Web of Trust invites you to join us for an intimate virtual salon exploring the intersection of decentralized identity and privacy.